North Korean Embassy in Madrid incident: 22 February 2019

-On Friday, 22 February 2019, Adrian Hong Chang asked to see the commercial attaché Yun Suk So, who was the embassy's highest-ranking diplomat in residence and with whom Chang claimed to have previous acquaintance.
-This had occurred two weeks earlier when Hong Chang, using the alias Matthew Chao, managing partner of a fictional company Baron Stone Capital, had a brief meeting with Yuk So regarding the possibility of the company investing in the DPRK.
+On Friday, 22 February 2019, Hong Chang asked to see commercial attaché Yun Suk So, who was the embassy's highest-ranking diplomat in residence and with whom Chang claimed to have previous acquaintance.
+This had occurred two weeks earlier when Hong Chang, using the alias Matthew Chao and posing as managing partner of a fictional investment firm called "Baron Stone Capital", had a brief meeting with Yun regarding the possibility of the company investing in the DPRK.

-Once Hong had been admitted to the building, the remaining members of the group allegedly burst in after him; it is possible Hong let them in himself as he waited on an interior patio for the attaché to appear.
+Once Hong had been admitted inside the building, the remaining members of the group allegedly burst in after him; it is possible Hong let them in himself as he waited on an interior patio for the attaché to appear.
 Ten masked individuals, all but one of whom were below the age of 30, were subsequently described as being Asian in appearance and speaking Korean.
 They may have congregated on the open land outside the embassy, which would have attracted less attention than loitering near the front entrance, on a main road.
 The group carried what appeared to be replica firearms, metal bars, machetes and knives.
 They also brought balaclavas, a 3.8 metre telescopic ladder and 33 rolls of double-sided tape with them.

-In contrast to earlier reports, it is possible that the group was invited in by members of the embassy staff to facilitate a high-level defection that would superficially appear as if it were a kidnapping to delude the North Korean government.
+In contrast to earlier reports, Free Joseon later stated the group was invited in by members of the embassy staff to facilitate a high-level defection that would superficially appear as if it were a kidnapping to delude the North Korean government.

-There were eight embassy staff members and guests present including a group of North Korean architecture students; all of who were allegedly tied up with ropes, handcuffs and cable ties and hooded with bags.
-The group allegedly interrogated and assaulted the embassy staff Two staff members later required medical attention, mainly as a result of bruising from multiple, heavy blows.
+There were eight embassy staff members and guests present including a group of North Korean architecture students; all of whom were allegedly tied up with ropes, handcuffs and cable ties and hooded with bags.
+The group allegedly interrogated and assaulted the embassy staff.
+Two staff members later required medical attention, mainly as a result of bruising from multiple, heavy blows.
 The group appears to have focused primarily on the attaché, whom they tried to persuade to defect and then assaulted when he refused.
 They also questioned him intensively about Hyok Chol's affairs while he had been resident; eventually they left him tied up in the basement.
 It is possible that the attache may have been among those who requested a staged assault to facilitate his own defection.